SalvatorePreviti/roaring-node/documentation/api/index.d/roaringbitmap32.md

 ### andNotInPlace(values)

-Performs a AND NOT operation in place ("this = this AND NOT values").
+Performs a AND NOT operation in place ("this = this AND NOT values"), same as removeMany.

 Is faster to use Uint32Array instead of arrays or iterables.

 This function is optimized if the argument is an instance of RoaringBitmap32.
-Same as removeMany.

 ```typescript
 public andNotInPlace(values: Iterable<number>): RoaringBitmap32;